18F/unit-testing-node/_pages/components/middleware.md

 chai.should();

 describe('Middleware', function() {
-  var config, slackClient, githubClient, middleware;
+  var config, slackClient, githubClient, logger, middleware;

   beforeEach(function() {
     config = new Config(helpers.baseConfig());
     slackClient = new SlackClient(undefined, config);
     githubClient = new GitHubClient(config);
+    logger = new Logger(console);
-    middleware = new Middleware(config, slackClient, githubClient);
+    middleware = new Middleware(config, slackClient, githubClient, logger);
   });
 ```

-Note that we're not defining the `logger` argument yet.
-We'll cover this in a
-later section.
+Notice that we're instantiating `logger` using the `console` object.
+It
+contains `info` and `error` methods just like the `robot.logger` that the real
+application will use.
+As we'll see later, we shoudn't actually invoke any of
+the `console` methods.
+If it happens by accident, we'll see the unexpected
+output printed within the test results.

 ## Introducing the `sinon` test double library